View all web browser and mobile devices available in our cloud-based test lab.

 Finally, reduce time constraints on test executions.
 Execution time needs to be shorter.
 When you run at scale, in parallel, and with the right tools, you can accelerate the time to market.

-How do you ensure a solid DevOps testing strategy, so you can experience the benefits?
-To do that, you need to follow the best practices.
+How do you ensure a solid strategy so you can experience the benefits?
+To do that, you need to follow these testing in DevOps best practices.

 To build a successful strategy for DevOps testing, you’ll need to scale test automation — on web and mobile.